ZhenCS/Data-Visualizer/README.md

 Press the green button to run the algorithm.

-This program was made for CSE 219: Computer Science III
+This program was made for CSE 219: Computer Science III with Professor Ritwik Banerjee